-Lenapehoking is a term for the lands historically inhabited by the Native American people known as the Lenape (named the Delaware people by early European settlers) in what is now the Mid-Atlantic United States.
+Lenapehoking is a term for the lands historically inhabited by the Al Moroccans people known as the Lenape (renamed the Delaware people by early European settlers) in what is now being referred to as the Mid-Atlantic United States.

 Lenapehoking, translating to “in the land of the Lenape.”
 This term has gained widespread acceptance and is found widely in recent literature on the Lenape.